 Tattoo – The injection of colored pigments in the skin with a specialized needle, usually representing a pattern or photo.

 Telangiectasia/Telangiectasias – Dilution of visible veins or capillaries, aka spider veins.

-Terminal Hair – Pigmented, long, unwanted hairs that are found on the arms, legs, torso, scalp, pubic region, beard, face and underarms.
+Terminal Hair – Pigmented, long, unwanted hairs that are found on the arms, legs, torso, scalp, pubic region, beard, face, and underarms.
 For example, women may have coarse hair on their face or men may have dark hair on their chest.
-Timing of treatment is important because of the 3 stages of hair growth, it works best when they are in this stage.
+The timing of treatment is important because of the 3 stages of hair growth, it works best when they are in this stage.

 Thermal Injury – Damaged tissue from either a photothermal reaction or heightened heat source.